hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 └── evals/
 ```

-The cartridge holds only what defines the agent: its system prompt, tool declarations, local rules, and development tests.
+The cartridge groups the system prompt, tool definitions, and agent-specific code.
+A **hook** is a function called at a particular point in a run, such as before a tool executes.

-The application that loads and runs the cartridge is the **host**.
-The host supplies the model API connection, runtime libraries, credentials, and execution workspace.
-Existing backend services still own business records and authorization.
-A cartridge tool calls the billing service; it does not replace it.
+The **host** is the application that loads and runs the cartridge.
+It supplies the model connection, runtime libraries, credentials, and workspace.
+Business records and permission to issue payments stay in existing services.
+A cartridge's refund tool calls the billing service.

-This separation gives you a concrete unit of change.
-An engineer can review an update to the agent's policy without reviewing web server code.
-A developer can create a new variant by copying the directory and changing one file.
-Most importantly, another program can read and edit the cartridge directly.
+To try a different refund check, copy the cartridge and edit its hook.
+The host can load either version without changes to its request handlers or database clients.
+The diff shows the change being tested, and the original version remains available for comparison.

-Beside the prompts and tools live **evals**: tasks with automated checks of the final outcome.
-For an oversized refund, the check requires that no money was paid and that one request was placed in the review queue.
-Evals make the intended behavior explicit and version-controlled alongside the code they test.
+Alongside the definition live **evals**: tasks with automated checks of the outcome.
+For an oversized refund, the expected result is no payment and one request in the review queue.
+These development tests record what a correct result looks like.

 ## Keep actions under host control

-Once the agent definition lives in files, the next question is how to run it safely.

-When a model suggests calling a tool, that request is only a proposal.
-In our refund example, when the model calls `refund(amount=250)`, money should not move immediately.
-The application code surrounding the model must inspect the call before it runs.
-If the amount exceeds \$100, application code must block the call and route the request to human review.
+The part of the host that runs the agent's loop is the **harness**.
+It prepares each model call, handles tool requests, and decides when to stop.
+It also calls the hooks supplied by the cartridge.

+When the model requests a \$250 refund, the harness calls the refund hook before running the tool.
+The hook checks the amount in the original customer request.
+If it exceeds \$100, the hook rejects the refund and records a request for review.
+The harness passes that result back to the model.

 <figure>
   <picture>
     <source media="(max-width: 600px)" srcset="/images/looplet/control-loop-mobile.png" width="800" height="1620" />
     <img src="/images/looplet/control-loop.png" alt="The model proposes a tool call.
 A check allows it or returns a reason for rejection.
 The model sees the result before choosing its next step.
 A request to finish goes through a separate check." width="1800" height="1100" loading="lazy" />
   </picture>
-  <figcaption>The host supplies the checks.
-The model receives a tool result or a reason for rejection before choosing its next step.
-A separate check decides whether it may finish.
-Finishing does not prove the task was done correctly.</figcaption>
+  <figcaption>The harness runs the cartridge's checks before tools execute and before the run finishes.
+A tool result or a reason for rejection becomes input to the next model call.</figcaption>
 </figure>

-The code around the model is the **harness**.
-It prepares context, runs tools, enforces limits, and decides when the loop stops.

-In Looplet, `done` is also treated as a proposal.
-When a model calls `done`, it is asking to finish, not proving that the task succeeded.
-A separate host check verifies that required work is complete before letting the loop stop.

-A rejected action should return a clear explanation so the model can choose a better next step.
-If a required check crashes or times out, the run must halt with an error.
-In the pinned demonstration revision, a crashing completion check can fail open and allow `done`.
-The [failure test](/looplet-demo-notes/#probe-the-failure-contracts) reproduces this limitation.
-An eval can catch missing work after the fact, but it cannot substitute for a safe completion gate during execution.
+Looplet treats `done` as a request to finish.
+The harness calls a separate completion check.
+In this example, that check verifies that the request has either been paid or queued for review.
+An eval checks the result independently after the run.

-Stopping a run also cannot undo an action that has already occurred.
-The payment service must enforce idempotency and authorization.
-If a network call times out, the system must check whether the payment took effect before retrying.
+Cartridge hooks are editable.
+For real payments, the billing service must require approval above the limit and prevent duplicate payments, even if a hook is changed or removed.
+If a payment call times out, the system must check whether it took effect before retrying.

 ## Turn a failure into a test

-With the host harness in place, we can test the refund policy systematically.

-In the [runnable refund example](/looplet-demo-notes/#refund-demo-change-the-actual-cartridge), we start with an unguarded cartridge that has the policy only in its prompt.
-We feed it two scripted responses: request a \$250 refund, then call `done`.
-Every tool call succeeds.
-The ledger records a \$250 refund.
-The task fails.
+The [runnable refund example](/looplet-demo-notes/#refund-demo-change-the-actual-cartridge) uses local JSON files for the ledger and review queue.
+It makes no real payments.
+Its first cartridge has the rule only in its prompt.
+Two scripted model responses request a \$250 refund, then call `done`.
+Both calls succeed.
+The ledger records a \$250 refund, so the task fails.

-Now we add a policy hook to the cartridge.
-The hook reads the original request, blocks the \$250 refund, and creates a record in `reviews.json`.
+Now we add the refund hook described above.
+It blocks the \$250 refund and creates a record in `reviews.json`.

-To confirm the fix, we do not need to call a live model and hope it reproduces the scenario.
-Instead, we take the saved responses from the failed run and pass them through the updated cartridge.
-We call this **captured-response replay**: re-running the exact proposals against fresh tool state to test how the new code handles them.
+To test the change, we pass the saved model responses from the failed run through the updated cartridge.
+This is **captured-response replay**: running the same proposed calls through changed code.
+Each run starts with fresh local files.

 <figure>
   <picture>